andreww5au/PaSD-client/README.md

 The 0x83 function code is the original function code of 0x03 for &#39;read register&#39;, plus 0x80 to indicate an exception.
 The &#39;Exc\_code&#39; values are documented elsewhere (eg [Modbus - Wikipedia](https://en.wikipedia.org/wiki/Modbus))

+**Note – the Modbus packet size limit means that a maximum of 125 registers can be read with a single function 0x03 call.**

 ### Single register write (function 0x06):

 To write one register to the microcontroller, the MCCS would send a packet that looks like: